 Common Causes Leading to Joint Replacement

 Total joint replacement is a commonly performed surgical procedure in which arthritic or damaged joints are replaced with prosthetic components to restore the function of the joint.
 The prosthetic device is made of metal, plastic, or ceramic.
 The goal of joint replacement is to relieve pain and make it possible to perform daily activities more easily.

 Total joint replacement is only considered when you have tried and failed more conservative treatments, yet continue to have significant pain, stiffness, or problems with the function of your joint – often the hip or knee.
+If nonsurgical means, such as lifestyle changes, physical therapy, and mobility aids are no longer helpful, joint replacement surgery may be the next option to consider.

+Common Causes Leading to Joint Replacement